MicrosoftDocs/OfficeDocs-SharePoint/migration/introducing-the-sharepoint-migration-tool.md

 - M365-collaboration
 ms.custom:
 - seo-marvel-apr2020
+- seo-marvel-jun2020
-description: "This article is an overview of the SharePoint Migration Tool and provides resources for download and support."
+description: Download the SharePoint Migration Tool and learn about other tools and resources to help with your migration.
 ---

 # Download and install the SharePoint Migration Tool